 Go back to the original pattern and recognize that God created who we are, our gender, and He desires for us to find our identity in Him.
 He has designed a man and woman to be fulfilled sexually within the covenant of marriage, without the influence of porn-induced minds.
 Common sense tells us how He designed us to come together sexually.
 The confusion in our culture today concerning sexuality will not end.
 So, we must learn how to interact and reach out to those struggling with these principles.

 Fear is a snare.
 The only way to overcome the fear of any person (employer, co-worker, father, mother, husband, wife, sister, brother, or child) is to trust in the Lord and fear (reverence) Him.
+I understand this snare as I have cycled through it many times in my life.
+God has used various circumstances to show me the way out.
+He is faithful and will help you out as well if you will come to understand the steps involved and follow the instructions I share here.

-Fear is used by the enemy of our soul to keep us from moving forward into an abundant life in Christ.
+Fear is used by the enemy of our souls to keep us from moving forward into an abundant life in Christ.
 God has provided everything we need to live fully for Him in this world (II Peter 1:3-4.)
 The Holy Spirit living within us is greater than the spirit in this world (I John 4:4).
 As we learn to yield everything to God’s Spirit, we become free from the bondage of fear and the enemy’s influence upon our lives.“ For all who are allowing themselves to be led by the Spirit of God are sons of God.
 For you have not received a spirit of slavery leading again to fear [of God’s judgment], but you have received the Spirit of adoption as sons [the Spirit producing sonship] by which we [joyfully] cry, “Abba!
 Father!”
 Romans 8:14-15 (AMP)

 As God’s adopted children, knowing our position in the Kingdom of God gives us the confidence we need to overcome fear.
 Remember who your Father is — Creator, Sustainer, and Ruler of heaven and earth!
-Romans, Chapter 8 declares that as obedient children in God’s family we can be free from condemnation and live as His own adopted children, available to freely serve our Father as He created us to.
-Fear is a major hindrance that binds us from this freedom.
-Fear comes to us through three main areas: 1) The world—by the fear of man, 2) Our flesh—through condemnation, and 3) Satan—lying spirits and deception.
+Romans, Chapter 8 declares that as obedient children in God’s family, we can be free from condemnation and live as His own adopted children, available to freely serve our Father as He created us to.

-The World-by the fear of man
+The World – the fear of man

-The fear of man brings a snare, but whoever leans on, trusts in, and puts his confidence in the Lord is safe and set on high.”
+”The fear of man brings a snare, but whoever leans on, trusts in, and puts his confidence in the Lord is safe and set on high.”
 Proverbs 29:25 (AMP)

 We are told by Jesus Himself not to fear man.
-“And fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell. “ Hebrews 13:6 (KJV)” So that we may boldly say, The Lord is my helper, and I will not fear what man shall do unto me.”
+“And fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell. “ Hebrews 13:6 (KJV)”So that we may boldly say, The Lord is my helper, and I will not fear what man shall do unto me.”
 Matthew 10:28 (KJV)

 Fear carries with it doubt and unbelief.
 Our fear of failure, or how we are viewed by others, reveals our human nature that is governed by human pride.
 Human fear, when rooted in pride, will bring defeat.
 This fear of man reveals whether we are truly trusting (believing) in Christ as our source or in our own abilities.
-Healthy fear equals reverence toward God our Maker.
+Healthy fear equals reverence toward God, our Maker.
 The fear of man brings us into bondage and a snare.

-Our Flesh—fear through condemnation
+Our Flesh — fear through condemnation

 The secret to freedom living is to align yourself with Jesus in all you do!
-Not only does this produce a rewarding, fulfilling life, but it protects us from sin and condemnation.
-“Walk in the Spirit and you will not fulfill the lust of the flesh” (Gal.
+Not only does this produce a rewarding, fulfilling life, but it also protects us from sin and condemnation.
+“Walk in the Spirit, and you will not fulfill the lust of the flesh” (Gal.
 5:16).
 Conviction of sin is a precious gift from God.
 It is the Holy Spirit attempting to lead us into Truth and freedom.
 Conversely, condemnation comes when we refuse to respond to conviction and continue to walk in sin.
 We, in essence, are conflicted because we are willfully acting against Truth presented to us by the Spirit of God.

 Internal conflict drives people to act in ways that harm themselves and others.
 A person becomes disillusioned with themselves and attempts to cover this conflict in a variety of ways.
 The Holy Spirit continues to convict by His love, yet if we continue to indulge in sin, we will continue to experience condemnation, guilt, and discouragement.
 Yet, all the while freedom awaits us!
-Jesus said to the woman who had been condemned of adultery, “…Neither do I condemn thee: go, and sin no more.
+Jesus said to the woman who had been condemned of adultery, “…Neither do I condemn thee: go, and sin no more.”
 (John 8:11).
 We come out from under condemnation and receive the freedom Christ offers when we choose to turn and “sin no more.”

 I John 3:20-21 (AMP) says, “Whenever our hearts in [tormenting] self-accusation make us feel guilty and condemn us.
 [For we are in God’s hands.]
 For He is above and greater than our consciences (our hearts), and He knows (perceives and understands) everything [nothing is hidden from Him].
 And, beloved, if our consciences (our hearts) do not accuse us [if they do not make us feel guilty and condemn us], we have confidence (complete assurance and boldness) before God.”